igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 module provides functions to initialize the %SPI hardware, configure it appropriately for your needs, and transmit (and receive) data.
-While the %SPI hardware supports asynchronous transmission via an interrupt functions (analogous to the %I2C hardware), AVRTools does not implement asynchronous %SPI transmission, instead implementing sychronous transmission that polls the appropriate %SPI status register to determine when transmission of a byte has completed.
+While the %SPI hardware supports asynchronous transmission via an interrupt functions (analogous to the %I2C hardware), AVRTools does not implement asynchronous %SPI transmission, instead implementing synchronous transmission that polls the appropriate %SPI status register to determine when transmission of a byte has completed.
 The reason for this is that testing of polling and interrupt implementations by [Tomaž Šolc] (https://www.tablix.org/~avian/blog/archives/2012/06/spi_interrupts_versus_polling/)